jason-mills/CHIP-8-Emulator/README.md

 ## References
 These are the general resources that I used to complete this project.

 I used this guide as my primary resource for building the project.
-I followed most of the reccomendations that this article made. https://tobiasvl.github.io/blog/write-a-chip-8-emulator/
+I followed most of the recomendations that this article made. https://tobiasvl.github.io/blog/write-a-chip-8-emulator/

 This is where I found the BestCoder CHIP-8 test rom.